OpenTelemetry Metrics

 Navigate to **Settings -> Admin Settings -> Ingest Configuration** and enable the metrics ingest into the pipeline.
 You can also disable the metrics going to the Ascent Prometheus storage backed by InstaStore, but if you want to view metrics in the Apica Ascent UI, keep this option disabled.
 This setup allows you to send metrics to the telemetry pipeline and visualize them in the Ascent UI seamlessly.

 Below are examples of how to configure processors for OTLP exporters while exporting to Ascent.
-These help ensure that events are correctly tagged with the desired namespace and app_name attributes.
-This ensures that your metrics land up in your own respective namespace and app_name.
+These help ensure that events are correctly tagged with the desired `namespace` and `app_name` attributes.\

 processors: